 |4, 6 & 8 Turret Cottages, Windmill Lane; II, Formerly two cottages and a smithy, now three cottages, c.1840 for William Clayton.|

-Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.
+Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.

 Our thanks go to all those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.

 Please don't chuck out those historic documents and pictures!
 Find out why here.